 As your college students come home for the holidays or travel during their school break, you may think they are covered under your Michigan auto insurance policy.
 After all, they are a family member.
-Perhaps you haven’t given it a second thought.
+But perhaps you haven’t given it a second thought.

-However, if you have family members with access to your vehicles or others peoples’ vehicles – and they don’t have their own auto policy – there is a material insurance gap for those individuals.
+However, there is a material insurance gap for those individuals if you have family members with access to your vehicles or other peoples’ vehicles – and they don’t have their auto policy.
 So, is your college student covered on your auto insurance policy?

 Definition of Covered Person and Family Member

 Under most Personal Automobile Insurance Policies, the definition of a Covered Person includes any Family Member.
-However, a Family Member is defined as a person related to you – who is a Resident of your household.
+However, a Family Member is defined as a person related to you – a household resident.

-The word Resident is not specifically defined in the insurance policy.
-It can be subjective, with analysis based upon the totality of circumstances and facts around the person, including any applicable case law on the issue.
+The word Resident is not explicitly defined in the insurance policy.
+Therefore, it can be subjective, with analysis based upon the totality of circumstances and facts around the person, including any applicable case law on the issue.